nkeplinger/nosql-challenge/README.md

 # nosql-challenge

-## Details about this challenge which leverlages MongoDB below:
+## Details about this challenge which uses MongoDB below:

 Challenge in progress